liuhao-cn/fastSHT/README.md

 If no GPU is going to be employed, one can stop here and jump to compilation.

-If some MKL linking errors are encounted, see FAQs for solutions.
+If some MKL linking errors are encountered, see FAQs for solutions.

 #### step-4) Continue with GPU support and install the nvidia hpc sdk: